News | Industrial Combustion Equipment

 Pools temporarily closed

-It is not just industry that is being forced to adapt to high energy prices.
+It is not just energy-intensive companies in industry that is being forced to adapt to high energy prices.
 Since the beginning of September, around thirty swimming pools managed by the Vert Marine company, awarded the public service, have been closed.
 The temporary closure of these thirty establishments, sometimes large aquatic complexes such as the Aquapolis de Limoges, is accompanied by the partial unemployment of personnel.

 The energy bill of this public service awardee has gone from “15 to 100 million euros”, that is, “the entire annual billing of the company”. “ We find ourselves with skyrocketing energy prices and it is no longer sustainable.
 They have multiplied by 10.
 In total, 600 employees out of 2,000 are partially unemployed ”, according to France Info, citing Thierry Chaix, president of Vert Marine.